julxy26/FoodShare/README.md

 The concept of this application is a mobile first platform where users are able to post their leftover, homecooked meals to prevent food from being wasted.
 Every user has the option to post and/or buy a meal.
 Up to four images can be uploaded when creating or editing a post and the posts can be filtered based on the users preferences.

-Click here to see the <a href="https://foodshare.fly.dev/">deployed version</a>.
+Click here to see the <a href="https://foodshare.fly.dev/">deployed version</a>. <br />
-For the optimal experience, please set the window to a mobile screen size.
+For the optimal experience, please set the window to a mobile screen size (like iPhone 12 Pro).

 ### Ideas & Planning